-Curious about what life is like for an environmental researcher?
+Curious about life as an environmental researcher?

 Methane-consuming bacteria grown in laboratory bottles